1. WHAT IS THE GUIDE ABOUT?

 Standard Format, is the official premium tournament format, and changes as new sets are being released and includes according to the Fantasy Flight Games' statement:

-This essentially means that all products released thus far will be eligible in Standard Format, but when the NEW CYCLE officially begins (after the release of a full set to complete the Legacies Cycle AND the release of the first set in the "New Cycle"), then the Standard Format will look as follows:
+This essentially means that only products released in the Legacies and Convergence cycle will be eligible for Standard Format, but when the NEW CYCLE officially begins (after the release of a full set to complete the Convergence Cycle AND the release of the first set in the "New Cycle"), then the Standard Format will look as follows:

-For an even more limited format, meaning more restrictive in the cards that can be used, Destiny uses the Trilogy Format.
-The Trilogy Format is the "easiest format" to enter for a new player because it exclusively uses the newest cards, which also means the card pool is much smaller (currently 406 cards as opposed to 900 cards currently in use in Standard Format).
+For an even more limited format, meaning more restrictive in the cards that can be used, Destiny uses the TRILOGY FORMAT.
+The Trilogy Format is the "easiest format" to enter for a new player because it exclusively uses the newest cards, which also means the card pool is much smaller (currently 150 cards compared to 1256 cards currently in use in Infinite Format).

-The same "rule of thumb" as in the Standard Format applies to Trilogy Format: If FFG decides to release a product associated with a future set (unreleased set) before the end of a current cycle, i.e. the Legacies Cycle, it would automatically be included in the Trilogy Format.
+The same "rule of thumb" as in the other Formats apply to Trilogy Format: If FFG decide to release a product associated with a future set before the end of a current cycle, i.e. the Convergence Cycle, it would automatically be included in the Trilogy Format.
 CONFUSED?
 PERFECT!

 "Holocron documents" is a silly name Fantasy Flight Games use to describe their "rules documents" for the various formats.
-If you are in doubt whether or not a given expansion is available for a format, just go to those documents (Click the images to access the documents).
-There's no document for Infinite Format since all cards are eligible.
+If you are still in doubt whether or not a given expansion is available for a certain format, just go to those documents.
+You can find them in our resource section or just click the link below.

-All ERRATAS and BANS (of which there are currently none) will be written into the Holocron Documents, while the FAQ and Rules Clarifications can be found in the Revised Rules Guide (we will look at that in the next section).
+All ERRATAS (of which there are quite a few) and BANS (of which there are currently none) will be written into the Holocron Documents, while the FAQ and Rules Clarifications can be found in the Revised Rules Guide (we will look at that in the next section).

 The Holocrons are updated all the time so be sure to check them out regularly.
 Normally Fantasy Flight Games will issue a press release whenever the Holocrons are updated.

-A good advice is to get your first couple (maybe 10) games in with someone who already knows the game quite well ... but as we already talked about, your local gaming community might be non-existing.
+A good advice is to get your first couple of games in with someone who already knows the game quite well ... but as we already talked about, your local gaming community might be non-existing, which means that you'll often be left on your own.

-I started out watching this video, and while it's almost 1 year old and does lack a few things, it is still a good basic introduction to the game.
+I started out watching this video, and while it's almost 2 years old and does lack quite a few things (including game mechanics that has been introduced later), it is still a good basic introduction to the game.

 If you are already past this step, and do have basic knowledge of the game, maybe you already had your first 10 games in, but are still left with a lot of questions on details of the game, then it might be time for you to look through the "RULES REFERENCE" (RRG).